cls-talha/cls-talha/README.md

 - 🔭 I want to make saxi stuffs

-- 🌱 I’m currently learning and working on Image Processing and Deep Learning tasks
+- 🌱 I’m currently learning and working on Image Processing and Deep Learning projects

 - ❓ Ask me about anything related to my field